top of page

 2022

-The have a very good T-bone, blasted to a charcoal exterior by the Josper oven, but still the colour of a Grand Cru Bordeaux inside.
+They have an excellent T-bone, blasted to a charcoal exterior by the Josper oven, but still the colour of a Grand Cru Bordeaux inside.

 Spider crab turned into a pimped-up Russian salad and served in its shell.